Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

 {% endhighlight %}

-With a simple string search `NetClassRep::initialize` can be found, and therefore also the static `NetClassRep::mClassLinkList`:
+With a simple string search `NetClassRep::initialize` can be found, and therefore also the static `NetClassRep::mClassLinkList` variable:

 _snippet from top of NetClassRep::initialize:_
 {% highlight assembly %}